-Available to stream and download
+Available to stream & download

 We maintain our equilibrium - from one moment to the next - by keeping our center of mass over our base of support via the physiological action of spontaneous oppositional movement.
 As one part of ourselves moves forward, another part moves backward.
 This dynamic is so crucial to healthy, well-organized movement that when our counterbalancing mechanisms are inhibited, stress is placed on the musculature, and comfort and ease of movement are compromised.